Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 </br>
 </br>

-- In order to restrict this visbility we defined a restriction in CatalogService for (EmployeeSet) it still works here
+- In order to restrict this visibility we defined a restriction in CatalogService for (EmployeeSet) it still works here
 </br>
 <img src="./files/capmd8-28-e.png" >
 </br>